leonscheidweiler/snake/README.md

 # Snake

-Just a lil snek eating its way through some food.

-Using pygame to make a few simple games.
+I'm currently trying to learn how to make games.
+For now I made the classic Snake game using pygame.
+Enjoy.